-Six semesters of directly supervised clinical experience are required for graduation.
+Six semesters of directly supervised clinical field experience are required for graduation.
 These clinical practicum courses must be completed under the direct supervision of qualified preceptors, in an approved clinical setting; they are required and available only for students selected into the CAATE Accredited ATP.
-The required clinical experience courses must be distributed over at least six semesters, coinciding with ATP 230, ATP 232, ATP 350, ATP 355, ATP 450 and ATP 455.
+The required clinical field experience courses must be distributed over at least six semesters, coinciding with ATP 230, ATP 232, ATP 350, ATP 355, ATP 450 and ATP 455.

-Additionally, at least one high school experience, one general medical rotation, and one allied health care rotation will be incorporated into the required clinical experience rotations as well as exposure to at least one opposite gender sport, varying levels of risk, protective equipment and general medical experiences that address the continuum of care that would prepare a student to function in a variety of settings and meet the domains of practice delineated for a certified athletic trainer in the profession.
+Additionally, at least one high school experience, one general medical rotation, and one allied health care rotation will be incorporated into the required clinical field experience rotations as well as exposure to at least one opposite gender sport, varying levels of risk, protective equipment and general medical experiences that address the continuum of care that would prepare a student to function in a variety of settings and meet the domains of practice delineated for a certified athletic trainer in the profession.

 Additionally, this curriculum is competency-based.
-Successful completion at the "master level" (a score of 80% or higher) of ALL educational competencies and clinical proficiencies (CPs) established by the CAATE are required for BOC eligibility and for graduation.
-These educational competencies and clinical proficiencies are distributed appropriately throughout the required didactic course work and clinical experiences.
+Successful completion at the "master level" (a score of 80% or higher) of all educational competencies established by the NATA are required for BOC eligibility and for graduation.
+These educational competencies are distributed appropriately throughout the required didactic course work and clinical field experiences.